fgd1988/BarrierScope/README.md

 ## Materials
 This repository contains the following materials:

-- **E1-Website Fingerprinting**: contains the code that we apply SegScope to detect interrupts while opening a website.
+- **E1-Detection of BTB invalidation**: contains the code that we apply BarrierScope to detect interrupts while opening a website.
-- **E2-Enhancing Spectral attack**: contains the code that we use SegScope to enhance a non-interrupt side channel attack (i.e., [spectral](https://example.com)).
+- **E2-Keystroke Detection**: contains the code that we use BarrierScope to enhance a non-interrupt side channel attack (i.e., [spectral](https://example.com)).
-- **E3-Breaking KASLR**: contains the code that we rely on SegScope-based timer to derandomize KASLR.
+- **E3-Website Fingerprinting**: contains the code that we rely on BarrierScope-based timer to derandomize KASLR.

 ## Contact